10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 </script>
 ```

 We can pass our own HTMLCollection or Element to jQuery to create the same object.
-Since jQuery does a lot of magic behind the scenes on each collection, [this will be faster](http://jsperf.com/wrap-an-element-or-html-collection-in-jquery):
+Since jQuery does a lot of magic behind the scenes on each selection, [this will be faster](http://jsperf.com/wrap-an-element-or-html-collection-in-jquery):

 ```javascript
 <script type="text/javascript">